Greatcthulhu13/Cards-Against-Programming/CONTRIBUTING.md

 ## Code of Conduct

-Please note that [Cards Against Programming] has adopted a Code of Conduct.
+Please note that Cards Against Programming has adopted a Code of Conduct.
 By participating in this project, you agree to abide by its terms.
 You can find the full Code of Conduct in the CODE_OF_CONDUCT.md file.

 ## License

-By contributing to [Cards Against Programming], you agree that your contributions will be licensed under the project's LICENSE file.
+By contributing to Cards Against Programming, you agree that your contributions will be licensed under the project's LICENSE file.

 ## Questions

-If you have any questions about contributing to [Cards Against Programming], feel free to reach out to either [Greatcthulhu13], [Toomuchsalt], [Sancross] or [Vixi].
+If you have any questions about contributing to Cards Against Programming, feel free to reach out to either Greatcthulhu13, Toomuchsalt, Sancross or Vixi.

-We appreciate your help in making [Cards Against Programming] better for everyone!
+We appreciate your help in making Cards Against Programming better for everyone!